Monday, December 23, 2013

 Mostly B: You have a good sense of author cruelty, but you could go further.
-Readers often find your stories interesting, but they have no trouble setting them down if something cool is on TV.
+Readers find your stories interesting, but they can also set them down if something cool is on TV.

 Mostly C: You know how to make your characters suffer.
 Readers stay up late at night to finish your books and can't stop talking about them the next day.

 There's a reason "what's the worst that can happen?" is a writer's mantra.
 Embrace it and your stories will be better for it.